 Final Note

-However, there are simple ways that are helpful in making the foundations strong for math right from the beginning.
+However, there are simple ways that help make the foundations strong for math right from the beginning.
 Apart from these fun-filled learning methods, the only thing that a child needs is a pinch of encouragement and appreciation.

 Related Reading: Best Indoor Games to Play With Kindergartners